vuejs/docs/src/api/composition-api-dependency-injection.md

 ## provide()

 Provides a value that can be injected by descendent components.
-It takes two arguments: the key, which can be a string or a symbol, and the value to be injected.

-Similar to lifecycle hook registration APIs, `provide()` must be called synchronously during a component's `setup()` phase.

 - **Type**